aliravn/virtual-list-challenge/README.md

 -   Run `yarn test:all` or `npm run test:all` to run all existing tests and see the coverage

-### Implemented according to MVP requirements:
+### Due to time constraints and private commitments I had a chance to finish implementation only within MVP requirements:

 -   basic navigation (link to page)
 -   page to list tickets
--   handles a large amount of data (12.000) without using any dependencies
+-   handles a large amount of data (12.000 entries) without using any dependencies
 -   row height is fixed
 -   uses virtual list strategy for rendering without external libraries
 -   backend is mocked and returns a new array of ticket on page load